 How to safely live trap raccoons

-When they are already trapped, make sure you handle the trap carefully as they will try to escape by thrashing around inside the trap and reaching out to you.
-As they struggle, they will grab on to anything that they can reach and that includes you.
+When they are already trapped, ensure you handle the trap carefully as they will try to escape by thrashing around inside the trap and reaching out to you.
+As they struggle, they will grab on to anything that they can reach, and that includes you.

-Wear heavy-duty gloves when you do live trapping and don’t reach into the trap or hold it at close proximity to your body.
+Wear heavy-duty gloves when you do live to trap, and don’t reach into the trap or hold it near your body.
 You may cover the trap with a piece of fabric while you transport it to keep yourself safe and to calm the animal as well.

 Are raccoon sprays and repellents effective?

-It’s not a long-term remedy but it could contribute to repelling them from some areas.
-You can also try soaking a piece of fabric in apple cider vinegar and place it near deck or shed entrances to send them away so you can install a permanent barrier.
+It’s not a long-term remedy, but it could contribute to repelling them from some areas.
+You can also try soaking a piece of fabric in apple cider vinegar and place it near a deck or shed entrance to send them away so you can install a permanent barrier.

 How to avoid future raccoon infestation

 A lot of studies have proven that raccoons possess a remarkable kind of intelligence.
-They have good memory retention and they will most definitely remember that your property has a spot where they are safe and there is also a nearby food source.
+They have good memory retention and will remember that your property has a spot where they are safe and a nearby food source.